Murray-Bridge-Bunyips/BunyipsLib/readme.md

 ## BunyipsLib

-This is a library of useful functions and classes for use with the FIRST Tech Challenge SDK we use in competition.<br><br>
+BunyipsLib was originally a collection of common functions that our FTC teams used in competition.
-Serving as a wrapper over the FIRST SDK, BunyipsLib offers efficient common modules and OpMode abstractions with error handling, dynamic device initialisation, native RoadRunner and Vision processing, and an extremely expansible ecosystem.
-This library was created to collect standard code between our teams, including certain robot configurations and components used in multiple of the Bunyips teams' robots. <br><br>
+It has since evolved into a full-fledged library that is used by all of our teams.
+It is designed to provide useful development utilities in making robot code, offering efficient common modules and OpMode abstractions with error handling, dynamic device initialisation, native RoadRunner, FtcDashboard, and Vision processing, and an extremely expansible ecosystem.

+BunyipsLib takes inspiration from FTCLib, RoadRunner, and other libraries, and is designed to be the one-stop shop for all of our teams' needs.
+It is designed to be easy to use, and to integrate the latest and greatest features from the FTC SDK and other libraries.

+## Integrating BunyipsLib
+TODO

 See the [examples](./src/main/java/org/murraybridgebunyips/bunyipslib/example) for getting familiar with BunyipsLib.